pycom/pycom-documentation/content/pybytes/api/connect_wifi.md

   - pybytes/api/connect_wifi
 ---

-  Initialize watchdog for WiFi and LTE connection.
+  Initialize watchdog for the WiFi and LTE connection.

 **Method**
 ----